What is obstructive sleep apnea?

-OSAS (Obstructive Sleep Apnoea Syndrome) is a serious breathing disorder.
+OSAS (Obstructive Sleep Apnea Syndrome) is a serious breathing disorder.
 It causes breathing to stop repeatedly during sleep.
-But also during the day, the obstruction (narrowing) is in the upper airways and thus hinders proper breathing.
+But even during the day, the obstruction (narrowing) is in the upper airways, hindering proper breathing.

-There are different types of sleep apnoea, but the most common is OSAS.
-This type of apnoea occurs when the muscles in the jaw area temporarily relax, collapsing the airway and partially blocking it completely.
+There are several types of sleep apnea, but the most common is OSAS.
+This type of apnea occurs when the muscles in the jaw temporarily relax, collapsing the airway and partially blocking it completely.
 A noticeable sign of OSAS is snoring.

 How is OSAS treated?

-There are a few forms of treatment for OSAS.
-The gold standard involves the use of a CPAP breathing machine, which uses positive pressure to keep your airways open while you sleep.
+There are a few forms of therapy for OSAS.
+The gold standard involves the use of a CPAP breathing device, which uses positive pressure to keep your airway open while you sleep.
 You continue to breathe on your own, but you feel much more resistance when you exhale.
 Another option is a dental splint, which allows you to push your lower jaw forward while you sleep.
 To cure OSAS, it is necessary to eliminate the cause.
 Usually, the cause is a recession of one jaw or even both jaws.
-Sleep apnoea surgery can remove the cause, thereby widening the upper airway and eliminating both sleep apnoea and snoring.
+Sleep apnea surgery can eliminate the cause, thereby widening the upper airway and eliminating both sleep apnea and snoring.

 What are signs and symptoms of OSAS?